Increase Your Home Comfort with Fresh Air

 The problem is particularly acute for more modern, energy-efficient homes: with little to no air leakages or drafts, there is far less fresh air mixing in with the stale indoor air.

-The continuous operation ensures stale indoor air is exchanged with fresh outdoor air regularly, diluting pollutants and contaminants while extracting moisture.
+This whole house ventilation system ensures stale indoor air is exchanged with fresh outdoor air regularly, diluting pollutants and contaminants while extracting moisture.

 They say it is simpler to open windows on opposite sides of the room to bring in fresh air and keep it moving; however, the air coming in through windows is unfiltered, therefore bringing its own set of pollutants.